DavidEbiala/Regex-Tuto/gist-template.md

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

+In this particular tutorial however, we will be discussing the regex (regular expression) for a hexadecimal and breakdown each of its components.
+Below is the regex code for accepting every possible hexadecimal value.
+Matching a Hex Value – [/^#?([a-f0-9]{6}|[a-f0-9]{3})$/]
+We will discuss the anchors, the quantifiers, OR Operators, Character classes and flags in this tutorial.

 ## Table of Contents

 - [Anchors](#anchors)